 So, which sports teams can you legally bet on in Michigan?
-There are four, and all represent the state in major sports leagues in football, baseball, basketball, and ice hockey.
+There are four teams in Detroit to bet on, and all represent the state in major sports leagues in football, baseball, basketball, and ice hockey.

 Detroit Tigers are Michigan’s official team in the Major League Baseball (MLB).
 It is also one of the oldest teams in the country, with a history dating as far back as 1901.

 The Detroit Tigers have had a tumultuous history, having clinched notable victories and also reeled from humiliating defeats.
 However, it is safe to argue that the team is currently in good shape.

 You can keep up with the Detroit Tigers on a variety of channels.
 The team currently has a contract with Fox Sports Detroit to broadcast all their games.
 The team attracts a decent amount of viewership, with ratings averaging 7.5 during the 2016 season.

 The Detroit Pistons are the state’s official basketball team in the National Basketball Association (NBA).
 The team has a rich history dating as far back as 1941.

 The team is a three-time NBA championship winner, having taken the trophy in 1989, 1990, and most recently in 2004.
 The Detroit Pistons have been making significant changes in a bid to get back to the top.
 Most notably, the team was acquired by billionaire Tom Gores in 2011 for $325 million.
 This came after a series of high-profile structural changes, including the appointment and firing of Lawrence Frank after a two-season losing streak.